 This type describes the edge of the helmet, which is reinforced by an additional band that participates in the system of padding the helmet or the system of mail suspension.

 Helmets with this subtype include two helmets from Chamoson (Geßler 1929; D’Amato 2015: Pl.
 8) and Niederrealta (Schneider 1967).
 Helmets of this subtype also include spheroconical helmets from Gnezdovo (Kainov 2019: 191-6, рис.
 72; Sizov 1902: 65-7, рис.
 16) and Gniezno (Hensel 1987: 191).
+The helmet from Nemia can also be assigned to this subtype, as it is equipped with a double-sided band (Kirpičnikov 1971: Table IX).
 From non-European finds of the Early Middle Ages, a Khitan helmet from the Zabaykalsky Regional Museum can be assigned to this subtype (Bobrov 2013).
 An affiliation of some spheroconic helmets, which were originally fitted with a perforated decorative band – such as a helmet stored at the Royal Armories Museum in Leeds, UK (Beard 1922), a helmet from Mokroe (Bocheński 1930) or one of the segments found in Ukraine (Papakin – Bezkorovajnaja – Prokopenko 2017: рис.
 1-4) – to this subtype is problematic.
 This subtype is an extension of subtypes 1.1-1.2 and all of them should be understood as variants of the same group in the subsequent studies.

 Helmets belonging to this subtype are characterized by an additional band riveted to the view side, the band being provided on the underside with teeth which are bent inwards so as to form circular eyelets.
 The resulting band has a P-profile.
 A wire is passed through the eyelets, on which a mail protector is hung, the rings of which are inserted into the notches between the teeth.